 You can learn about all of the teams participating below.
-There are five teams recruiting new members have indicated the expertise they are seeking below their project description.
+There are six teams recruiting new members have indicated the expertise they are seeking below their project description.
 Those teams are as follows:

 Sun Slicer - Miniaturized XRAY Spectrometer by Team Sun Slicer

 Team Sun Slicer is a collection of agile veteran Scientists and Engineers that are passionate about developing flight ready hardware and then performing the enabled science.
 Phillip Jobson [BSEE UniSa, President Phil Jobson Consulting specializing in rapid hardware development] Competition Team Leader joins the proven Space Flight Hardware team of Dr Garrett Jernigan [PhD Physics MIT, Retired UC Berkeley Space Sciences Lab specializing in High Energy Astrophysics], Dr John Doty [PhD Physics MIT, President Noqsi Aerospace specializing in X and Gamma Ray Astronomy Missions and Space Hardware design] and Brian Silverman [BSCS MIT, Co-Founder Playful Invention Company specializing in all aspects of Software and Firmware development].